Tag: Facing uncertainty

 Even if the impact is invisible.

-,So Manifesto 1.1 exists.
+So, Manifesto 1.1 exists.
 It marks a moment.
 It tests boundaries.
 And it reminds me—reminds anyone who reads it—that endurance isn’t enough, honesty is necessary, and showing up counts, even if it doesn’t move the world.

 A Note on Manifesto 1.1